Halley-Software/halley.js/README.md

 ```

-# Changes of version 0.4.1
+# Changes of version 0.5.0

-### - The project now have less files
+### - The json method has been added to the reply class
-### - Request types deleted, theren't nothing yet for the request object

-> ## The releases only will cover the Majors and Minors versions
+### - Useless imports removed (for now) like, HColors, HRouter, etc...

+> The original name of halley.http is **halley.js**.
+>
-Ups I almost forgot say you that, the original name of halley.http is **halley.js**, but already exist a package with this name on the npm registry and its abandoned, but halley.http describes better the intentions of the framework.
+> But already exist a package with this name on the npm registry and its abandoned​.
+>
+> Anyway halley.http describes better the intentions of the framework.